Update: February 3, 2024

 I got to share two songs, one original and one cover.
 The cover was another song from The Gray Havens called "Far Kingdom", and my daughter and friend Tom joined me in sharing that one.
 My original song was shared from my new tenor uke with my son...a scripture memorization song from Matthew 25's parable of the talents.
 I've entitled it "Well Done", and hope to share and record it some day soon.

 Our upcoming event is on February 18, 2023, and the theme is "Psalms".
 I'm working on the finishing touches of a setting of Psalm 56, which is a co-write with my friend Dennis.
 Hoping to have it polished and ready to share.
-I'm also planning a painting project...head over to my blog about "Things I'm Reading and Loving" to learn more about that idea!!
+I'm also planning a painting project...head over to my blog about "Things I'm Loving" to learn more about that idea!!

 Update: September 9, 2022